2betafactor/seo-slides/src/slides/01-intro.md

-# Search Engine Optimization
+# How to create SEO optimized content

-How to create SEO optimized content
+Lunch & Learn

 ---